+Renal cell carcinoma

-Clinical data in renal cell carcinoma following prior vascular endothelial growth factor (VEGF)-targeted therapy
+Randomized study on RCC patients who have received prior vascular endothelial growth factor (VEGF)-targeted therapy (METEOR)

 The safety and efficacy of CABOMETYX for the treatment of renal cell carcinoma following prior vascular endothelial growth factor (VEGF)-targeted therapy were evaluated in a randomized, openlabel, multicenter Phase 3 study (METEOR).
-Patients (N=658) with advanced RCC with a clear cell component who had previously received at least 1 prior VEGF receptor tyrosine kinase inhibitor (VEGFR TKI) were randomized (1:1) to receive CABOMETYX (N=330) or everolimus (N=328).
+Patients (N=658) with advanced RCC with a clear cell component who had previously received at least 1 prior VEGF receptor tyrosine kinase inhibitor (VEGFR TKI) were randomized (1:1) to receive cabozantinib (N=330) or everolimus (N=328).
 Patients could have received other prior therapies, including cytokines, and antibodies targeting VEGF, the programmed death 1 (PD-1) receptor, or its ligands.
 Patients with treated brain metastases were allowed.
 Progression-free survival (PFS) was assessed by a blinded independent radiology review committee, and the primary analysis was conducted among the first 375 subjects randomized.
 Secondary efficacy endpoints were objective response rate (ORR) and overall survival (OS).
 Tumor assessments were conducted every 8 weeks for the first 12 months, then every 12 weeks thereafter.

-The baseline demographic and disease characteristics were similar between the CABOMETYX and everolimus arms.
+The baseline demographic and disease characteristics were similar between the cabozantinib and everolimus arms.
 The majority of the patients were male (75%), with a median age of 62 years.
 Seventy-one percent (71%) received only one prior VEGFR TKI; 41% of patients received sunitinib as their only prior VEGFR TKI.
 According to the Memorial Sloan Kettering Cancer Center criteria for prognostic risk category, 46% were favorable (0 risk factors), 42% were intermediate (1 risk factor), and 13% were poor (2 or 3 risk factors).
 Fifty-four percent (54%) of patients had 3 or more organs with metastatic disease, including lung (63%), lymph nodes (62%), liver (29%), and bone (22%).
-The median duration of treatment was 7.6 months (range 0.3 - 20.5) for patients receiving CABOMETYX and 4.4 months (range 0.21 - 18.9) for patients receiving everolimus.
+The median duration of treatment was 7.6 months (range 0.3 - 20.5) for patients receiving cabozantinib and 4.4 months (range 0.21 - 18.9) for patients receiving everolimus.

-A statistically significant improvement in PFS was demonstrated for CABOMETYX compared to everolimus (Figure 1 and Table 3).
+A statistically significant improvement in PFS was demonstrated for cabozantinib compared to everolimus (Figure 1 and Table 4).
 A planned interim analysis of OS was conducted at the time of the PFS analysis and did not reach the interim boundary for statistical significance (202 events, HR=0.68 [0.51, 0.90], p=0.006).
-In a subsequent unplanned interim analysis of OS, a statistically significant improvement was demonstrated for patients randomized to CABOMETYX as compared with everolimus (320 events, median of 21.4 months vs. 16.5 months; HR=0.66 [0.53, 0.83], p=0.0003; Figure 2).
+In a subsequent unplanned interim analysis of OS, a statistically significant improvement was demonstrated for patients randomized to cabozantinib as compared with everolimus (320 events, median of 21.4 months vs. 16.5 months; HR=0.66 [0.53, 0.83], p=0.0003; Figure 2).
 Comparable results for OS were observed with a follow-up analysis (descriptive) at 430 events.

-Exploratory analyses of PFS and OS in the ITT population have also shown consistent results in favour of CABOMETYX compared to everolimus across different subgroups according to age (<65 vs. ≥65 , sex, MSKCC risk group (favourable, intermediate, poor), ECOG status (0 vs. 1), time from diagnosis to randomisation (<1 year vs. ≥1 year), tumour MET status (high vs. low vs. unknown), bone metastases (absence vs. presence), visceral metastases (absence vs. presence), visceral and bone metastases (absence vs. presence), number of prior VEGFR-TKIs (1 vs. 1 vs. 1 vs. 1 duration of first VEGFR-TKI (1 months vs. 1 months).
+Exploratory analyses of PFS and OS in the ITT population have also shown consistent results in favour of cabozantinib compared to everolimus across different subgroups according to age (<65 vs. \geq 65, sex, MSKCC risk group (favourable, intermediate, poor), ECOG status (0 vs. 1), time from diagnosis to randomisation (<1 year vs. \geq 1 year), tumour MET status (high vs. low vs. unknown), bone metastases (absence vs. presence), visceral metastases (absence vs. presence), visceral and bone metastases (absence vs. presence), number of prior VEGFR-TKIs (1 vs. \geq 2), duration of first VEGFR-TKI (\leq 6 months vs. >6 months).

-Objective response rate findings are summarized in Table 4.
+Objective response rate findings are summarized in Table 5.